There are many different commercial real estate listing websites on the market.

-If you want to post listings, you will need to buy their premium membership, which costs $89.99 per year.
+If you want to post listings, you must buy their premium membership, which costs $89.99 annually.

 You can find out more about them here.

-LoopNet call themselves a market leader when it comes to commercial real estate listings.
+LoopNet calls itself a market leader in commercial real estate listings.

-As most of the platforms above, they offer multi-family, retail, industrial, hotel-motel, agricultural, land and residential income properties.
+As with most of the platforms above, it offers multi-family, retail, industrial, hotel-motel, agricultural, land, and residential income properties.

 They also have an inventory size of 500,000.